-In the maximum (or minimum) reading Mode, press the + key to display the specific maximum (or minimum) value you wish to reset.
-This value will begin flashing with the time and date time stamp at which the maximum (or minimum) value occurred.
-Select the + key again to proceed to the next parameter, in the following order:
+In the minimum reading Mode, press the key to display the minimum values with the time and date time stamp at which the minimum value occurred (the minimum value will begin flashing).

-- 1. Indoor humidity maximum (or minimum)
+- 1. Indoor humidity minimum

-- 2. Indoor temperature maximum (or minimum)
+- 2. Indoor temperature minimum

-- 3. Outdoor humidity maximum (or minimum)
+- 3. Outdoor humidity minimum

-- 4. Outdoor temperature maximum (or minimum)
+- 4. Outdoor temperature minimum

-- 5. Pressure maximum (or minimum)
+- 5. Pressure minimum

-Press the SET key for two seconds to reset the specific value (that is flashing) and associated date and time to the current reading.
+While in the minimum or maximum mode, press the SET key for two seconds to reset the value (that is flashing) and associated date and time to the current reading.